aspose-total/Aspose.Total-Products/total/en/java/conversion/powerpoint-to-mhtml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POWERPOINT to MHTML via Java or Online App" h2="On Premise Java API to export POWERPOINT to MHTML without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that can be used to convert a POWERPOINT file to MHTML.
+This can be done in two steps.

+The first step is to use Aspose.Slides for Java to export the POWERPOINT file to HTML.
+Aspose.Slides for Java is a powerful API that can be used to create, read, write, modify, and convert presentations in various formats.
+It supports a wide range of features, including the ability to export presentations to HTML.

+The second step is to use Aspose.Cells for Java to convert the HTML to MHTML.
+Aspose.Cells for Java is a powerful API that can be used to create, read, write, modify, and convert spreadsheets in various formats.
+It supports a wide range of features, including the ability to convert HTML to MHTML.

-You can convert POWERPOINT file to MHTML via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export POWERPOINT to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to MHTML.
+By using Aspose.Total for Java, you can easily convert a POWERPOINT file to MHTML in two steps.
+First, you can use Aspose.Slides for Java to export the POWERPOINT file to HTML.
+Then, you can use Aspose.Cells for Java to convert the HTML to MHTML.
+This process is quick and easy, and can be done with minimal effort.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}